koliche/koliche/README.md

-Hi 👋 My name is Mohamed Ait Koliche
+Hi 👋
 ====================================

-I am a recent graduate with a Master's degree in Software Engineering and I am very passionate about full-stack development and data science.
+My name is Mohamed Ait Koliche, I am a recent graduate with a Master's degree in Software Engineering and I am very passionate about full-stack development and data science.
 I am currently seeking opportunities to further enhance my skills and knowledge through internships or job opportunities within a company.

 * 🌍  I'm based in Morocco
 * 🖥️  You can see my portfolio at [https://koliche.github.io/](http://koliche.github.io/)